 Can AI replace IT staff?

-No. AI handles repeatable, well-defined tasks: Tier 1 ticket resolution, threshold monitoring, alert classification.
-Complex incidents, architecture decisions, vendor negotiations, and anything requiring judgment about your specific environment still require human engineers.
-What AI does is reclaim the hours that repetitive work consumes, so engineers have capacity for the work that actually requires them.
+No. AI handles repeatable, well-defined tasks such as Tier 1 ticket handling, threshold monitoring, alert classification, and drafting.
+Complex incidents, architecture decisions, vendor coordination, and environment-specific judgment still require human engineers.
+What AI does well is reclaim the hours that repetitive work consumes.

 How long until IT teams see ROI from AI automation?